vanyasem/Lomiri-Arch/BUILDING.md

 git submodule update
 ```

-You can compile the packages yourself.
-Dependencies: `sudo pacman -S git binutils patch make`
+You can [compile the packages](https://wiki.archlinux.org/index.php/Makepkg#Usage) yourself by running `makepkg -sic` in their folders.

-There is a helper script (`build-packages.sh`) in the root of this repository that will build all the packages for you in the right order (some packages are required to build other packages, and they are not in Arch repos yet).
+There is a helper script (`build-packages.sh`) in the root of this repository that will build all the packages for you in the right order (some packages are required to build other packages, and they are not in official Arch repos yet).

 ```
 ./build-packages.sh -b